masc-ucsc/livehd/README.md

 Short CI: [![Build Status](https://travis-ci.org/masc-ucsc/livehd.svg?branch=master)](https://travis-ci.org/masc-ucsc/livehd) Long CI: [![Build Status](https://dev.azure.com/renau0400/renau/_apis/build/status/masc-ucsc.livehd?branchName=master)](https://dev.azure.com/renau0400/renau/_build/latest?definitionId=2&branchName=master)

-LiveHD is an infrastructure designed for Live Hardware Design.
-By live, we mean that small changes in the design should have results in few seconds.
-While fast interactive systems may need response sub-second, Live systems need to respond in few seconds.
+LiveHD is an infrastructure designed for Live Hardware Development.
+By live, we mean that small changes in the design should have results in a few seconds.
+As the fast interactive systems usually response in sub-second, Live systems need to respond in a few seconds.
 The goal is that any incremental code change can have its synthesis and simulation setup ready in few seconds.

-Since there are "seconds", we do not need to perform too fine grain incremental work.
-Notice that this is different goal from having a incremental synthesis were many edges are added and removed.
+Since the goal of "seconds," we do not need to perform too fine grain incremental work.
+Notice that this is a different goal from having an incremental synthesis where many edges are added and removed.
 The typical incremental graph reconstruction is in the order of thousands of nodes.

 LiveHD is built to interface with other tools like Yosys, ABC, Mockturtle,